-Your Amex Blue Business Cash approval odds are good if you are a business owner with a personal credit score of 700+, which is considered at least good credit.
-Approval odds for the Amex Blue Business Cash Card will be influenced by your annual income and existing debts.
-Applicants will also need to be 18+ years old, and have a U.S. mailing address and an SSN or ITIN.
+Your Amex Blue Business Cash approval odds are good if you are a business owner with a personal credit score of 700+ (at least good credit).
+Your odds of getting approved for the Amex Blue Business Cash Card will also be influenced by your annual income and existing debts.

 What You Need for Good Amex Blue Business Cash Card Approval Odds